 Frustrated as to why is my outdoor outlet not working?
 We can help with that.
 Let our years for expertise walk you through it with this easy guide.

-Your outdoor outlet might not be working for several reasons.
+In total your outdoor outlet may not be working for several reasons.
 It could be a blown fuse or a bad gfci outlet.
-Sometimes we even find a hidden switch that will cause the outlet not to work.
+Sometimes we even find a hidden switch that will cause the outlet not to work and can even be a tripped breaker that does not looked tripped.

 The number one reason for an outlet not working is moisture.
 Once the outside plug has any type of moisture in it.